EGI-Federation/fedcloud-integration-documentation/source/openstack.rst

     $ openstack role add member --group ops --project ops

-Define a mapping of users from EGI Check-in to the group just created and restrict with the ``OIDC-edu_person_entitlements`` the VOs you want to support for that group.
+Define a mapping of users from EGI Check-in to the group just created and restrict with the ``OIDC-eduperson_entitlement`` the VOs you want to support for that group.
 Substitute the group id and the allowed entitlements for the adequate values for your deployment:

 ::